marekrode29/wpisy/Test_01.md

 > Warning This function returns FALSE for files inaccessible due to safe mode restrictions.
 However these files still can be included if they are located in safe_mode_include_dir.

-To, że plik istnieje nie oznacza, że jest gotowy do odczytu.
+W sytuacji includowania to, że plik istnieje nie oznacza, że jest gotowy do odczytu.
 Poprawniejszym rozwiązaniem jest wykorzystanie: http://php.net/stream_resolve_include_path

 > Resolve filename against the include path according to the same rules as fopen()/ include.